apache/storm-site/_posts/2014-11-25-storm093-released.md

 Apache Storm has supported [Apache Kafka](http://kafka.apache.org/) as a streaming data source since version 0.9.2-incubating.
 Version 0.9.3 brings a number of improvements to the Kafka integration including the ability to write data to one or more Kafka clusters and topics.

-The ability to both read from and write to Kafka further unlocks potential of the already powerful combination of Storm and Kafka.
-Storm users can now use Kafka as a source of and destination for streaming data.
+The ability to both read from and write to Kafka further unlocks potential of the already powerful combination of Apache Storm and Kafka.
+Apache Storm users can now use Kafka as a source of and destination for streaming data.
 This allows for inter-topology communication, topology chaining, combining spout/bolt-based topologies with Trident-based data flows, and integration with any external system that supports data ingest from Kafka.

-More information about Storm's Kafka integration can be found in the [storm-kafka project documentation](https://github.com/apache/storm/blob/v0.9.3/external/storm-kafka/README.md).
+More information about Apache Storm's Kafka integration can be found in the [storm-kafka project documentation](https://github.com/apache/storm/blob/v0.9.3/external/storm-kafka/README.md).

 HDFS Integration